321128/fortitude-connect-wellbeing/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+**Edit a file locally**

-- Navigate to the desired file(s).
+- Navigate to the desired file(s) in your favorite IDE.
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make your changes and commit them.

 **Use GitHub Codespaces**